learn-co-students/module-4-code-challenge-round-2-dumbo-web-060418-module-4-code-challenge-round-2-1566399499/README.md

  ## Deliverables

 **Please implement the following user stories:**
-- As a user, you should be able to see a table of transactions.
-- As a user, you should be able to enter text into an input field and dynamically filter the list of transactions by either description or category as you type.
+✅- As a user, you should be able to enter text into an input field and dynamically filter the list of transactions by either description or category as you type.

 ![example project](https://s3-us-west-2.amazonaws.com/curriculum-content/immersive_assessments/react-challenge.gif)